The long way through Software Craftsmanship

 • Perform tasks not otherwise achievable

-• Automate tedious/repetative processes
+• Automate tedious/repetitive processes

 • Simplify steps in the build/debug cycle